2026수특 영어독해연습 4강 변형문제 (7~12번)

 10 냄새의 기능

-You smell baking bread strongly as you enter a house, but after a few minutes inside, you ____ no longer be able to smell it even with deliberate effort, a physical process known as olfactory adaptation or exhaustion.
+You smell baking bread strongly as you enter a house, but after a few minutes inside, you may no longer be able ____ smell it even with deliberate effort, a physical process known as olfactory adaptation or exhaustion.

 11 다양한 접근 방식의 필요성